thoughtspot/thoughtspot.github.io/_admin/ts-cloud/spotdev-portal.md

 ---
-title: [ThoughtSpot Developer portal]
+title: [ThoughtSpot SpotDev portal]
-last_updated: 4/3/2021
+last_updated: 3/3/2021
-summary: "The ThoughtSpot Developer portal allows developer users to explore the embed APIs, preview code snippets, and view developer documentation."
+summary: "ThoughtSpot SpotDev portal is a developers' playground for exploring APIs, building sample content, and viewing developer documentation."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-The ThoughtSpot Developer portal allows you to explore ThoughtSpot SDK, APIs, and build your web applications with ThoughtSpot content.
+The ThoughtSpot SpotDev portal <span class="label label-beta">Beta</span> allows you to explore the ThoughtSpot APIs and developer tools, and build your web applications with ThoughtSpot content.
-The portal enables business application owners and developers to learn about ThoughtSpot APIs, and evaluate ThoughtSpot features that are available for integration.
+The SpotDev portal enables business application owners and developers to learn about ThoughtSpot APIs, and evaluate ThoughtSpot features available for integration.
-The portal also allows authorized users to customize and rebrand the look and feel of the UI and add custom actions to an embedded visualization or pinboard.

-## Access Developer portal
+## Access SpotDev portal
-You can access the developer portal from your ThoughtSpot application instance or the [ThoughtSpot Developers](https://developers.thoughtspot.com/){: target="_blank"} website.

-**If you have a ThoughtSpot user account**:
+To access SpotDev portal, follow these steps:

-1. Log in to your ThoughtSpot application instances.
+1. Sign in to your ThoughtSpot Cloud application instance.
-2. Make sure your user account has admin or developer privileges.

-    For more information on configuring a user group with developer privileges, see the [ThoughtSpot Developer Documentation](https://docs.thoughtspot.com/visual-embed-sdk/release/en/?pageid=user-roles){: target="_blank"}.
-3. Navigate to the **Develop** tab.
+2. Navigate to the **SpotDev** tab.

-**If you do not have a ThoughtSpot user account**:
-1. Go to [developers.thoughtspot.com](https://developers.thoughtspot.com/){: target="_blank"}.

-2. From the header bar, click **Playground**.

-3. Enter your name and email address.

-4. Click **Try Live Playground**.

-{% include note.html content="You can also register for a free trial and evaluate the SDK and APIs on the ThoughtSpot free trial cluster." %}
+If you are not an existing ThoughtSpot user, sign up for a free trial to evaluate embedding workflows.

 ## Find your way around

-The Developer portal includes several sections to assist you through your embedding journey.
+The SpotDev portal includes several sections to assist you through your embedding journey.

 **Home**
-The **Home** page of the Developer portal provides a pictorial view of the ThoughtSpot features that you can integrate with your applications.
+The **Home** page of the SpotDev portal provides a pictorial view of the ThoughtSpot features that you can integrate with your applications.
-The homepage also includes links to the **Developer Guides** and  **Playground** to preview the code snippet.
+The home page also includes links to the **Developer Guides** and the **Playground** to preview the toolkit.

 **Guide**
 The **Guide** menu displays the *ThoughtSpot Embed Developer Documentation*.
-The documentation portal provides step-by-step instructions on how to use the ThoughtSpot Visual Embed SDK and REST APIs to integrate ThoughtSpot features into your application.
+The documentation portal provides step-by-step instructions on using ThoughtSpot SDK and APIs to integrate ThoughtSpot features.

 **Playground**
 The **Playground** provides an API playground to explore the following ThoughtSpot features.